Imagine a time when you were responsible to grow and raise everything you eat yourself.

 We met seasoned farmer entrepreneurs who started with nothing and became land owners themselves.
 This may seem foreign to many who prefer to rent, or to condo dwellers these days but it meant the world to people at a time when land ownership was not an option to so many.

-We talked with a couple (many of the pictures in this post are from their farm) who had a farm where they raised chickens, rabbits, pigs, cows, fruits, vegetables, and grains.
+We talked with a couple (some of the pictures in this post are from their farm) who had a farm where they raised chickens, rabbits, pigs, cows, fruits, vegetables, and grains.
 Enough to feed themselves, their children and grandchildren, their animals, and whatever was left after that could be sold to people within their town.

 There is so much more to each of these stories, but for now, let’s stick with the big picture of how to think about farm to table.
 It’s not just a décor theme for the kitchen.
 It’s not just a Saturday stroll through a farmer’s market or buying that first bag of Bing cherries in the summer at the grocery store.
 These are simply wonderful moments in time that are possible because of what started on a farm.

 Farming is complex, challenging work, yet many people want to think of simplicity in food and farming.
 The best analogy I can give you is, would you prefer a rotary phone over your smart phone?
 Are you wearing bell bottoms or parachute pants?
-Want to cavort around in a horse and buggy, or in the comforts of your air-conditioned car?
+Want to cavort around in a horse and buggy, or in the comfort of your air-conditioned car?
 Hopefully you are smiling and the lightbulb went on over your head.
 It’s good to have advances and learn more about how to continually do better and learn more.

-Just like in every other aspect of our lives, food and farming has evolved, improved and grown in terms of options to make it better and efficient for animals, crops, farmers, and all the other experts it takes to be successful in agriculture.
+Just like in every other aspect of our lives, food and farming have evolved, improved and grown in terms of options to make it better and efficient for animals, crops, farmers, and all the other experts it takes to be successful in agriculture.
 Have fun with this.
 Be curious.
 Do some of these things to get your farm to table groove on just right:

 Go on a farm tour (online or in person).